 Funds can be generated in numerous ways: by applying for student fee money disseminated by the ASUC and GA student governments, asking members to pay dues, applying for grants, finding sponsors or partners, or raising money through fundraising campaigns.
-In order to be eligible for university or student government monies, or to claim non-profit status for fundraising, groups must be recognized as Registered Student Organizations or CalGreeks Fraternities or Sororities through the LEAD Center.
+In order to be eligible for university or student government monies, or to claim non-profit status for fundraising, groups must be recognized as Registered Student Organizations or CalGreeks Fraternities or Sororities through Organization Advising & Student Involvement Services (OASIS).

 ASUC Annual Budgeting and Space Application Process

 Most of the ASUC funds are allocated to student organizations during the Annual Budget and Space Application (ABSA) process which occurs in the Spring semester to allocate funds and space for the following academic year.
 This process is open to both currently sponsored organizations and those wishing to obtain sponsorship for the following year.
 Groups must reapply every year for ASUC Sponsorship and ASUC funds and spaces.